COMPLETION OF OUR FIRST FEDERALLY-FUNDED BEHAVIORAL HEALTH PROGRAM

 Our three-year “Hurry Home” Program drew to an end on September 30, 2018 and was replaced with a new five-year program that began December 1, 2018.
 Both of these programs are funded by the U.S. Department of Health and Human Services’ Substance Abuse Mental Health Services Administration (SAMHSA).

 A big thank you to our team for their work on the Hurry Home Grant from December 2015 through September 2018!
-And kudos to Mesilla Valley Community of Hope who we worked with to provide housing to 105 of our program participants.
+And kudos to Mesilla Valley Community of Hope who worked with us to provide housing to 105 of our program participants.
 Over the course of three years, we helped approximately 300 people, and assisted in navigating them through various social services.
 These folks, plus the 105 who were officially enrolled into the program, make a total of approximately 405 individual clients that we interacted with over the course of the grant.
 Here is some of our program success data:

 - Housing retention: 75% (meaning only 26 people lost housing due to jail or lease violations in three years)